 If you're using a platform to help you manage risks and issues (which in many cases will be directly linked to health and safety incidents), you'll be able to measure how long it takes you on average to resolve these issues from the time that they're first reported.
 For example, if someone reports loose cabling in a certain part of the office.
 How long did it take for this to be investigated and resolved?
 [Hint - Cascade can help you capture risk and issues, give it a try!]

 Health & Safety is a serious topic and the single most important thing to get right in your workplace.
-We’re not health and safety experts, and this article is intended for information only.
-When it comes to implementing health and safety KPIs at your workplace, you need to get serious and speak to some experts in that space! 🙂
+When it comes to implementing health and safety KPIs at your workplace, you need to get serious and speak to some experts in that space! :)

 Hopefully you've found our collection of KPI examples useful.
 If you're looking for a platform to help you create and track KPIs for your business, then look no further than our strategy execution platform Cascade!